 Within the European Union (EU), Italy is the most sensitive country with respect to the production of counterfeit euro coins and banknotes.
 Italy has dismantled the highest number of dangerous print shops and illegal mints in Europe since 20024.
 In March 2020, an illegal mint was dismantled in Garbagnate, Italy, followed by several other seizures of counterfeit euro coins5.
 In July 2020, Italian law enforcement dismantled one of the largest criminal networks specialised in euro counterfeiting6.
-In fact, there is concrete suspicion that more than 45% of counterfeit euro banknotes in circulation continue to be produced in the area of Naples (common classes denominated "Napoli group")7.
+In October 2020, two illegal digital print shops have been dismantled by Guardia di Finanza and Carabinieri, in Napoli and Dolo, one of them of a large scale production7.
+In fact, there is concrete suspicion that about 40% of counterfeit

-1 Ares(2016)5745977 endorsed in the ECEG of 19 November 2020.
+Ares(2016)5745977 endorsed in the ECEG of 19 November 2020.

-In line with art of Regulation (EU) No /2021 of the European Parliament and of the Council establishing the "Pericles IV" programme.
+2 In line with Article 4 of Regulation (EU) 2021/840 of the European Parliament and of the Council establishing the "Pericles IV" programme.